 What makes wholesale microgreens a sustainable business model?
 Good question!

-Firstly, growing microgreens requires small spaces and less water compared to traditional farming methods.
+Key Takeaway: Firstly, growing microgreens requires small spaces and less water compared to traditional farming methods.
 This means that you can grow a lot of microgreens in a small area, making it an ideal business for urban farmers.

 Secondly, microgreens seeds have a short growth cycle and can be harvested within a few weeks, making it possible to have multiple harvests in a year.
 In other words, you can generate a steady income throughout the year.